tglanz/bsc/2024b-22934/mmn13.md

     Y = \sum_{t \in D}{Y_t}
 $$

-From the linearity of expectiation we get that
+From the linearity of expectation we get that

 $$
 \mathbb{E}(Y) = d \mathbb{E}(Y_t) = \frac{k}{1+\epsilon}